-Under present provisions of the ITA (until such time that the December 2002 Amendments are passed into law), two of the criteria that both charitable organizations and public foundations are required to comply with include the following: (1) more than 50% of its directors, trustees, officers or like officials must deal with each other and with each of the other directors, trustees, officers or officials at arm's length, and (2) not more than 50% of the capital contributed or otherwise paid to the charity can be contributed by one person or members of a group of such persons who do not deal with each other at arm's length.
+Under the original provisions of the ITA, two of the criteria that both charitable organizations and public foundations are required to comply with include the following: (1) more than 50% of its directors, trustees, officers or like officials must deal with each other and with each of the other directors, trustees, officers or officials at arm's length, and (2) not more than 50% of the capital contributed or otherwise paid to the charity can be contributed by one person or members of a group of such persons who do not deal with each other at arm's length.
 The second requirement is usually referred to as a "contribution" test.
 Contributions received from some sources are excepted, including the federal government, a provincial government, a municipality, another registered charity that is not a private foundation, and a club, society, or association that is a non-profit organization under paragraph 149(1)(1) of the ITA.
 The purpose of the exception is to permit charitable organizations and public foundations to receive large gifts from these excepted entities.